Reformed fundamentalism: Materialist and naturalist unbelief, and historic Adamism and creationism

 Current Western accentuation on the remote beginning of life and the cosmos (i.e. etiology, including cosmogenesis and anthropogeny), and the historical traditions of information societies, are seen as driving factors in the elevation of evolutionary theories in opposition to the actual existence of a creator God.
 Criticisms of the present incentives (pecuniary and philosophical) of scientific institutions in determining research, have been made.
 Attention has been drawn to secular hostility to teleology, the development of scientific theology (e.g. theobiology and theophysics) and the creation science movement.

-Influential minister-writers and biblical scholars

-Influential historical and recent fundamentalist/anti-modernist preachers and writers: